Make Your Own Pumpkin Spice Favorites

-If you would prefer using All-purpose, baking soda, and baking powder, simply add in the flour in place of the self-rising and add 1/4 tsp baking soda and 1/4 tsp baking powder to each recipe.
+If you prefer using all-purpose flour, baking soda, and baking powder, simply add in the all-purpose flour in place of the self-rising flour, and add ¼ tsp baking soda, and ¼ tsp baking powder to each recipe.

-EIther way work, it just depends on what works best for you.
-For me, it's the self-rising, but I understand the use of the all-purpose as well.
+Either way work, it depends on what works best for you.
+For me, it's the self-rising flour, but I understand the use of the all-purpose flour as well.
 Cook it and enjoy it your way, after-all, these are for you!